-Definition of a data processor, an overview of some main tasks and duties of the data processor towards the data controller and data subject, contractual and data protection obligations of the data processor and what data controllers must do when selecting a data processor under the GDPR.
+Definition of a data processor, an overview of some main tasks and duties of the data processor towards the data controller and data subject, contractual and data protection obligations of the data processor and what data controllers must do when selecting a data processor under the General Data Protection Regulation (GDPR).

 Two terms which are constantly used in the text of the GDPR and all that gets written around the GDPR, from the guidelines of the Article 29 Working Party to the recommendations of supervisory authorities, are the controller and the processor.